 If you’re looking for somewhere with history, but with a more affordable price tag than Athens, then you’ll love Thessaloniki.
 Its proximity to the Turkey border means it has Ancient Greek and Ottoman history, plus it’s accessible by land.

 If you love beaches and nature, Mykonos is the coolest place to visit.
 Being in the Cyclades islands in the Aegean Sea, you can bet there will be warm weather all year round, and it’s also full of nightclubs and bars, which makes it a great place for nightlife too.

 Crete is the adventure capital of Greece, with some of the best scuba diving options in the whole country.
-It’s also the gateway to much smaller islands like Milos and Paros.
-Meteora is one of the most unique places to visit, with its impressive rock formations and mountainous backdrop, it’s unlike anywhere else in the country.
+It’s also the gateway to other Greek islands like Milos and Paros.
+Meteora is one of the most unique places to visit; with its impressive rock formations and mountainous backdrop, it’s unlike anywhere else in the country.
 Naxos is a great place to visit if you want a quiet life on the Greek islands.
 It’s full of pristine beaches and quaint coastal towns.